AndrewTweddle/fpinscala/README.md

   2. The functional programming community seems to prefer brevity over precision when naming things.
   3. Perhaps this is a consequence of FP being more mathematical than OO, so it's often more symbolic than linguistic.
   4. In contrast, defining a "ubiquitous language" is a central tenet of DDD.
+5. The model answer for the candy dispenser makes use of the sequence() method that produces a list of states, but ignores it.
+  1. I don't like this.
+It feels like a hack.
+The purpose of the sequence() method has been ignored.
+  2. The State.modify() method returns State[S, Unit].
+At least Unit expresses the lack of interest in the return value.
+  3. It still feels contrived.
+If the state is all we're interested in, then the API should reflect that directly.
+  4. Maybe it's just the wrong API for this problem.

 # Original readme file contents